-International revenues, primarily to Asia and Europe, were 18% of our revenues for fiscal 2001 and we intend to continue to expand our sales into international markets.
+International revenues, primarily to Asia and Europe, were 18% and 22% of our revenues for fiscal 2001 and the first six months of fiscal 2002, and we intend to continue to expand our sales into international markets.
 This expansion will require significant management attention and financial resources to successfully develop direct and indirect international sales and support channels.
 In addition, we may not be able to develop international market demand for our products, which could impair our ability to grow our revenues.
 We have limited experience marketing, distributing and supporting our products internationally and, to do so, we expect that we will need to develop versions of our products that comply with local standards.
 Furthermore, international operations are subject to other inherent risks, including:

-- greater difficulty collecting accounts receivable and longer collection periods; - difficulties and costs of staffing and managing international operations; - the impact of differing technical standards outside the United States; - the impact of recessions in economies outside the United States; - unexpected changes in regulatory requirements and currency exchange rates; - certification requirements; - reduced protection for intellectual property rights in some countries; - potentially adverse tax consequences; and - political and economic instability.
+- greater difficulty collecting accounts receivable and longer collection periods; - difficulties and costs of staffing and managing international operations; - the impact of differing technical standards outside the United States; - the impact of recessions in economies outside the United States;

+- unexpected changes in regulatory requirements and currency exchange rates;

+- certification requirements;

+- reduced protection for intellectual property rights in some countries;

+- potentially adverse tax consequences; and

+- political and economic instability.